Wisdom Tooth Extraction In Singapore (2024): Your Comprehensive Guide

 How long does it take to recover from wisdom teeth extraction?

-The recovery period following wisdom tooth extraction varies from person to person, but typically lasts between one to two weeks.
+The recovery period following wisdom tooth extraction varies from person to person but typically lasts between one to two weeks.
 During this time, individuals may experience varying levels of discomfort, swelling and minor bleeding, which are normal parts of the healing process.
+It is important to brush your teeth gently and use an ice pack to reduce swelling at the impacted wisdom tooth.
+Additionally, rinse your mouth with salt water to keep the area clean.

 However, most people find that they can resume their regular activities, such as attending school or work, within three to five days post-treatment.
 Additionally, your dentist will provide you with detailed postoperative instructions to follow during your recovery period for a comfortable recovery process.